adskiremote/opencart-invoiceplane/README.md

 - InvoicePlane API
 - OpenCart VQmod

+### Currently WIP - Stable version coming soon
+- Send all OpenCart customers to InvoicePlane
+- Sync OpenCart Products to InvoicePlane
+- Sync of OpenCart Orders to InvoicePlane Payments and Invoices
+- Auto and Manual add Customers, Orders, Payments and Prodcuts

 ### Setup
 - Place files in upload directory into OpenCart.
 - Check vqmod InvoicePlane extension is enabled